ZMCodi/FinancialAnalysis/README.md

 conda activate [environment-name]
 ```

-3. Ensure you have the [financial database](https://github.com/ZMCodi/stock-db) set up
+3. It is recommended that you have the [financial database](https://github.com/ZMCodi/stock-db) set up.
+But you can still use the Asset class without the database.
+Just pass in `from_db=False` when instantiating the Asset object.

 ## Quick Start